dreamfactorysoftware/platform-wiki/setup-guide/3-setup-the-emretlrunner/1-Installing-EmrEtlRunner.md

 2. `continue_on_unexpected_error`, continue processing even on unexpected row-level errors, e.g. an input file not matching the expected CloudFront format.
 Off ("false") by default
 3. `storage_format`, can be "hive" or "non-hive".
 We discuss this further below

 `storage_format` is an important setting.
-If you choose "hive", then the SnowPlow event format outputted by EmrEtlRunner will be optimised to only work with Hive - you will **not** be able to load those event files into other database systems, such as Infobright (or eventually, Postgres, Google BigQuery, SkyDB et al).
-We believe that most people will want to load their SnowPlow events into other systems, so the default setting here is "non-hive".
+If you choose "hive", then the SnowPlow event format outputted by EmrEtlRunner will be optimised to only work with Hive - you will **not** be able to load those event files into other database systems, such as Infobright or Redshift.
+We believe that most people will want to load their SnowPlow events into other systems, so the default setting here is "redshift", but you can also change this to "mysql-infobright".

 ### snowplow

-This section allows you to update the versions of the Hive deserializer (`serde`) and HiveQL scripts (`hive_hiveql` and `non_hive_hiveql`) run by EmrEtlRunner.
+This section allows you to update the versions of the Hive deserializer (`serde`) and HiveQL scripts (`hive_hiveql`, `mysql_infobright_hiveql` and `redshift_hiveql_hiveql`) run by EmrEtlRunner.
 These variables let you upgrade the ETL process without having to update the EmrEtlRunner application itself.

 <a name="next-steps" />
 ## 5. Next steps